Drazeee/Lambda/README.md

 * [X] Saving and loading of neural network weights
 * [X] Dataset for learning
 * [X] Manipulation of files for saving results
-* [ ] Complete neural network for reconizing characters
+* [ ] Complete neural network for recognizing characters
 * [ ] Text reconstruction and saving
 * [ ] User interface
 * [ ] Spell checker